JRasmusBm/showcase_issue_jsdom/README.md

 I am attempting to create a back-end for a service that helps users learn to use basic web technologies.
 I want to use test expressions defined as strings to check whether or not the exercise passed.
+I have opened an [issue](https://github.com/jsdom/jsdom/issues/2481) on the jsdom repository.

 Conform
 [this article](https://github.com/jsdom/jsdom/wiki/Don't-stuff-jsdom-globals-onto-the-Node-global)